joyent/triton-kbmapi/docs/index.md

 When PIV tokens are deleted or reinitialized, the old PIV token data should be kept in a KBMAPI-maintained history.
 This history maintains the PIV token data for an amount of time defined by the `KBMAPI_HISTORY_DURATION` SAPI variable.
-The default shall be 15 days.
+The default is 15 days.
 The purpose is to provide a time-limited backup against accidental PIV token deletion.

 #### Attestation

-NOTE: Attestation or token preloading are not implemented for KBMAPI v1.0
+NOTE: Attestation or token preloading are not implemented for KBMAPI v1.0.
+The `attestation` attribute for PIV Tokens is accepted and properly stored, but not enforced depending on `KBMAPI_REQUIRE_ATTESTATION`.

 [yubi-attest](https://developers.yubico.com/PIV/Introduction/PIV_attestation.html)